bruceiv/pegll/examples/axbc/axbc.md

 ```
 AxBC    : AorB "c"  ;
 ```
 `AorB` is a semantic rule that represents the ordered choice of a string beginning with `'a'` zero or more times, with the alternate choice being the string `"ab"`.
 Here the syntactic rule `/` is utilized for ordered choice.
 See the [grammar for details.](../../gogll.md).
-A key aspect of this grammar is that each character must be an individual token, otherwise the lexer's longest-match tokenization process defeats the PEG semantics.
 ```
-AorB    : AStar / "a" "b" ;
+AorB    : aStar / "ab" ;
 ```
 `AStar` consists of the repeated token of `a` zero or more times.
-Similarly to `AorB`, this must be done in a semantic rule to preserve the proper PEG behavior.
+With the multi-token lexer, this does not interfere with the `"ab"` token.
 ```
-AStar  : "a"*;
+aStar  : { 'a' } ;
 ```
 #
 ### **COPYRIGHT AND LICENSING INFORMATION**